New budget for rakyat

 7. National Hope Aid

 National Hope Aid is an initiative announced by PH to replace the Bantuan Bakti Negara and 1Malaysia Non-Pensionable Veterans Contributions.
-The aid will ensure our military veterans able to sustain themselves after military service.
+The aid will ensure our military veterans are able to sustain themselves after military service.
 For now, RM500 is allocated per person and more initiatives will be created in the future.

 8. New petrol price